BrianSigafoos/docker-rails-webpacker-app/README.md

 # Step 2
 # NEXT: Copy and paste the value now in config/master.key
 # into the Github repository secrets as `RAILS_MASTER_KEY`

+# Step 3
+# Push up a commit and then trigger a build
+.dockerdev/build.sh
 ```

 - More initial setup for local development